drchristinee1/driver-based-finops-modeling-engine/README.md

 # Driver-Based FinOps Modeling Engine™

-**Translating infrastructure consumption into unit economics—and simulating how cloud cost behaves under demand growth.**
+Translating infrastructure consumption into unit economics—and simulating how cloud cost behaves under demand growth.

----

 ## 🚀 Overview

-The Driver-Based FinOps Modeling Engine™ is a Python-based economic modeling system that connects cloud infrastructure usage to business outcomes.
+The **Driver-Based FinOps Modeling Engine™** is a Python-based economic modeling system that connects cloud infrastructure usage directly to business outcomes.

 It enables teams to move beyond cost visibility into:

-- Cost-to-serve analysis
+* Cost-to-serve analysis
-- Unit economics
+* Unit economics modeling
-- Scenario-based cost simulation
+* Scenario-based cost simulation

 Instead of asking: